 - Have all permission slips be filled out on time!
 Every student needs help getting these things in on time.

-- Becoming an adult sponsor for one of our regular ministries or special events (like New Year's Eve).
+- Becoming an adult sponsor for one of our regular ministries or special events.

 - Provide treats or snacks when needed.